-The two largest e-Commerce companies in the world keep expanding.
+The two largest e-commerce companies in the world keep expanding.
 Next to the expanding sales volumes, they are also working hard at expanding their logistics capabilities.
-This seems like a logical step, as the satisfaction level of the end customer is highly dependent on the timely delivery of the ordered product.
+This seems like a logical step, as the end customer’s satisfaction level is highly dependent on the timely delivery of the ordered product.

 Those distribution centers will include the ones in Carlisle, Hazelton and Breinigsville.
 The workers will pick, pack and ship products to fulfill customer orders.
 Currently Amazon has about 50,000 full-time workers at the centers.

 Amazon announced today that its Prime Now service will offer one-hour delivery from local stores in addition to the company’s own warehouses.